 - Replacement of the old “astrology” item with 2 improved “catch” questions to remove people not responding seriously

 If you must have a shorter version, you can use the MFQ20 (a 20 item version of the MFQ, with alphas that are slightly lower and with less breadth of conceptual coverage).
 Here is the item key, blank SPSS data file, and SPSS syntax file for the MFQ20.
 Please use the MFQ30 if at all possible.
 It’s hard to get good measurement with just 4 items per foundation!

 Chinese (Cantonese; Hong Kong)

 Want to translate the MFQ into your language?
 Please do!
 See here for guidelines.
 And see here for a google doc template that will facilitate translation and back-translation.
 If you want to add a language, contact us and we’ll give you permission to edit it. [we don’t currently have any staff or contact person]

-(Last updated August 26, 2013)
+(Last updated August 26 2017)